arboleya/coffee-toaster/README.md

 toaster -wdf config/mycustomconfig.coffee
 ````

-*NOTE: It's important that you always call this from your projeto base folder, otherwise
+*NOTE: It's important that you always call this from your project base folder,
-the paths of your config can get messy.
-Remembers also that the paths in your
+otherwise the paths of your config can get messy.
+Remembers also that the paths
-config file shoud ideally be always relative to your project base folder.*
+in your config file shoud ideally be always relative to your project base
+folder.*

 Alternativelly, you can even pass the whole configuration as a JSON string, with
 the `-j` or `--config` option: